hytechclub/web-201/FullCrudAppReplDb/CrudAppCreateGet.md

 # **C**RUD App - Create (GET)
 Add a form to the web app that will allow the user to insert a new player into the database.
-Create an "Add Player" page that will be accessible via a GET request.
+First, create an "Add Player" page that will be accessible via a GET request.

 ## Creating the GET Route Handler
 To properly handle the GET request for the "Add Player" page, it is necessary to build a handler function that renders the EJS.